lmortizza/acs2019/README.md

 ## Downloading ACS data

 The ACS_data file uses the census.gov API (and the requests package) to pull data for the state of Maine at the block group level.
-There were thirteen variables pulled:
+There was a census package available that would have made this process easier, but I opted for this process to practice using a website's API directly (the only other time I had done this was in my intermediate python course last year).
+By using this method, I pulled the data for the following variables:

 * B01003_001E: total population
 * B02001_002E: total population: White Alone